bcit-ci/CodeIgniter/user_guide_src/source/libraries/trackback.rst

 		:returns:	Data value or empty string if not found
 		:rtype:	string

-		Returns a single item from the reponse data array.
+		Returns a single item from the response data array.

 	.. php:method:: process($url, $data)